 The offering is the part of the service where we invite people to donate money.
 Don’t feel any pressure to give during the offering, this is an invitation that we extend to those who consider Knox their home church.
-Church isn’t something that you have to pay for, like going to a concert.
+Church isn’t something that you have to pay for, like going to a concert, but many Christians follow a long-time teaching of sharing 10% of their finances to support the work of the church and those in need.
 Regardless of where you are in your faith journey and regardless of your economic class, you’re welcome to come without putting a dime in the offering plate.
 Church is freeeee!

 We end our services with a blessing.
-We go to church to encounter God—together—and then get blessed to bring God's goodness back into every corner of our life, family, neighbourhood, schools, and workplaces.
+We go to church to encounter God—together—and then get blessed to bring God's goodness back into every corner of our life, family, neighbourhood, school, and workplace.

 After the service

 If something’s happening in your life and you’re feeling brave and interested, we have a trained team of folks ready to pray with you and for you after the service.
 That might be a big leap for your first visit, but we anticipate God will meet us at worship, and you might just have that experience, too!
 Know that you’re not alone.